Group Media & Photos

 Arrived in Honolulu with about 775 other internees aboard the military troopship the Shawnee.

-In the spring of 1944, Tetsuo Tanaka was released from Santa Fe and paroled to the Jerome camp, where he was reunited with his family.
-A couple of months later, the Tanaka family was transferred to Tule Lake.
-While there, Tanaka was reported to have participated in "pro-Japanese demonstrations," and for this, his parole was revoked and he was sent back to Santa Fe, where he remained for the duration of his internment.
+In the spring of 1944, Tetsuo Tanaka was paroled from the Department of Justice's Santa Fe Internment Camp and sent to the War Relocation Authority's Jerome Concentration Camp, where he was reunited with his family.
+A couple of months later, the Tanaka family was transferred to the Tule Lake Segregation Center.
+While there, Tanaka was reported to have participated in "pro-Japanese demonstrations," and for this, his parole was revoked and he was sent back to Santa Fe, where he remained for the duration of his incarceration.